India men's national volleyball team: The finest era (1960s–1980s)

 After a memorable outing at the 1962 Asian Games, India finished fourth and fifth at the 1966 and 1974 Asian Games respectively, not making it to the 1970 edition in between.

 India did not enter into the inaugural Asian men's volleyball championship in 1975 but made their debut in the following tournament in 1979 where they finished fifth.
 In the 1978 Asian Games in Bangkok and at the 1982 Asian Games at home in New Delhi, the Indian volleyball team saw another upswing after finishing seventh and fourth respectively, falling just short of a medal in 1982 edition after they finished at the bottom of the table among four teams in the final round, going down to the heavyweights South Korea and China in straight sets.

 In the following year at the Asian Volleyball Championship in Tokyo, India finished fifth yet again without any medal.
-However, the wait for a medal would not last too long.
+However, the wait for a medal would not last long.

-In the 1986 Asian Games India sent arguably its best team ever.
-Led by Cyril Valloor, the team boasted the presence of former national coach GE Sridharan, K Udayakumar, who later went on to captain the Indian volleyball team, Abdul Basith, Dalel Singh and PV Ramana, father of Indian badminton star PV Sindhu.
+At the 1986 Asian Games, India sent a team led by Cyril Valloor that included former national coach GE Sridharan, K Udayakumar, who later captained the Indian volleyball team, Abdul Basith, Dalel Singh and PV Ramana, father of Indian badminton player PV Sindhu.

-All of them were Arjuna awardees but the most special of them all and the team's lynchpin was the talented Jimmy George, an Arjuna winner himself and a legend of Indian volleyball.
-He had been tearing up the national circuit for a decade and also had stints at clubs in Italy, one of the best leagues in that era, along with GE Sridharan.
+All of them were Arjuna awardees, including the team's lynchpin Jimmy George.
+Besides playing on the national circuit for a decade, he also had stints at clubs in Italy, along with GE Sridharan.

 Jimmy George towered at a height of 6'2" and had the advantage of graceful jumps.
 His ability in the air for a fraction of a second longer helped him in his smashes, all of which were very powerful thanks to his larger frame.

 All of these factors combined well together and the Indian volleyball team started the Asian Games with four victories – against Hong Kong, Bahrain, Saudi Arabia and Indonesia.

 Later in the games, they went down to the home team South Korea, who went on to register another victory later, but in between the Indian volleyball team finally managed to beat powerhouses Japan, more impressively in straight sets, facilitated by Jimmy George's tremendous drive.
 However, they could not sustain the momentum, as they fell to eventual champions China, to end up with bronze medal.